-Every now and then there comes a film that’s just what you need: something life-affirming, something with just the right balance of reality and fantasy, something with a big ol’ glug of Nashville warbling.
+Every now and then there comes a film like Wild Rose that’s just what you need: something life-affirming, something with just the right balance of reality and fantasy, something with a big ol’ glug of Nashville warbling.
 Yep, Wild Rose had it all, and I loved it.
 Inevitable comparisons to A Star is Born are not advised: this is an entirely different film altogether, bringing together the bittersweet truth of life in working-class Britain with the unshakeable power of following your dreams.
-Screening at both Toronto and London film festivals this year, Tom Harper’s latest feature is funny, wry, sharp and abundant in talent – a hidden gem among hundreds of movies seeking Academy praise.
+Screening at both Toronto and London Film Festivals this year, Tom Harper’s latest feature is funny, wry, sharp and abundant in talent – a hidden gem among hundreds of movies seeking Academy praise.

 Director: Tom Harper